How a text editor built on process isolation and preemptive concurrency actually works.

 Layer 1 (lib/minga_agent/) contains the AI agent runtime: session management, tool registry and execution, the API gateway, and changeset/overlay support.
 Agent code depends on Layer 0 (it reads buffers, uses events, calls into the config system) but never imports from MingaEditor.

-Layer 2 (lib/minga_editor/) contains the editor UI: the Editor GenServer, rendering pipeline, shells (Traditional, Board), input handling, themes, and all presentation logic.
+Layer 2 (lib/minga_editor/) contains the editor UI: the Editor GenServer, rendering pipeline, the Traditional shell, input handling, themes, and all presentation logic.
+Experimental shells such as Board live behind extension ownership, not as core presentation surfaces.
 This layer consumes everything from Layers 0 and 1.

 The practical benefit: Minga.Runtime.start/1 boots Layers 0 and 1 without any frontend.
 Agent sessions run, tools execute, buffers exist, all without a single pixel rendered.
 External clients connect through the API gateway and interact with a fully functional runtime.